hokamoto/pleroma-mirror/docs/installation/gentoo_en.md

 If you would rather `odbc` was only attached to the required packages, add the line `dev-lang/elixir odbc` to a file in `/etc/portage/package.use/`. `uuid` is a required extension for PostgreSQL, and as such can be added to `package.use` with the line `dev-db/postgresql uuid`.

+### Installing a cron daemon

+Gentoo quite pointedly does not come with a cron daemon installed, and as such it is recommended you install one to automate certbot renewals and to allow other system administration tasks to be run automatically.
+Gentoo has [a whole wide world of cron options](https://wiki.gentoo.org/wiki/Cron) but if you just want A Cron That Works, `emerge --ask virtual/cron` will install the default cron implementation (probably cronie) which will work just fine.
+For the purpouses of this guide, we will be doing just that.

 ### Required ebuilds

 * `dev-db/postgresql`